yash9111/questdb.io/docs/reference/sql/join.md

 ## (INNER) JOIN

-`(INNER) JOIN` is used to return rows from 2 tables where the records on the compared column have matching values in both tables. `JOIN` is interpreted as `INNER JOIN` by default, making the `INNER` keyword implicit.
+`(INNER) JOIN` returns rows from two tables where the records on the compared column have matching values in both tables. `JOIN` is interpreted as `INNER JOIN` by default, making the `INNER` keyword implicit.

-The following query will return the `movieId` and the average rating from table `ratings`.
-It will also add a column for the `title` from the table `movies`.
+The following query returns the `movieId` and the average rating from table `ratings`.
+It also adds a column for the `title` from the table `movies`.
 The corresponding title will be identified based on the `movieId` in the `ratings` table matching an `id` in the `movies` table.

 ```questdb-sql title="INNER JOIN ON"
 SELECT movieId a, title, avg(rating)